mysociety/mysociety.github.io/README.md

 * `jekyll serve --watch` - Starts a web server on `localhost:4000` with the latest compiled copy of the site.
 Recompiles when files change.
-* `sass --watch` - Monitors static asset folders for changes, and recompiles when necessary.
+* `sass --watch theme/sass:assets/css` - Monitors static asset folders for changes, and recompiles when necessary. add `--style compressed` for production.

 ### Workflow